-4.1.3.3.2 When there is acute toxicity test data ( $LC{50}$ or $EC{50}$ ) available for the mixture as a whole, this data as well as information with respect to the classification of ingredients for chronic toxicity should be used to complete the classification for tested mixtures as follows.
-When chronic (long-term) toxicity data (NOEC) is also available, this should be used as well.
+When there is acute toxicity test data (LC50 or EC50) available for the mixture as a whole, this data as well as information with respect to the classification of ingredients for chronic toxicity should be used to complete the classification for tested mixtures as follows.
+When chronic (long term) toxicity data (NOEC) are also available, this should be used as well.